ryuuseijin/consistent-hashing/README.md

 # simple-consistent-hashing

-A consistent hashing implementation using a sorted-map as the core datastructure with amortized constant time lookups.
+A consistent hashing implementation using sorted-map as the core datastructure with amortized constant time lookups.

 ## Usage